Hibiscus

 Morphology

-Flowers:Large showy flowers in many colors
+Flowers:Large, showy trumpet-shaped flowers in rich colors

-Roots:Strong taproot
+Roots:Well-developed taproot

 Stem:Woody shrub stems